Episode Three [Preview]

 “No, my gash isn’t swelling.”

-“I could’ve gone a surface night without knowing, Dox.”
+“I could’ve gone a whole surface night without knowing that.”

 A limestone wall blocked their path with a dull gray light glowing in the waters beneath it.
 Sofita bent at the knees to go under, eyes searching the brackish tow for a navigable passage.
 Stroking her way through the oxygen-deprived murk, she arose within an ice-littered lagoon.

-Dox sprang up as she climbed out, and together they pulled themselves up the bluff’s smooth rockface with only their fingers and toes.
+Dox sprang up as she climbed out, and together they pulled themselves up the bluff’s smooth rockface with their fingers and center-toes.
 At the top, both took a much-needed moment to rest their stressed digits.